 Under the provisions of Resolution 94-179, adopted April 5, 1994, a portion (5%) of the fee collected is allocated to fund alternative transportation mode projects (originally 5% of the Local and Regional fee components).
-As of June 30, 2018, a total of \$1,091,082.03 has been collected for the alternative transportation mode (Alt Mode) projects since the inception of the fee component (April 1994).
+As of June 30, 2019, a total of \$1,163,975.60 has been collected for the alternative transportation mode (Alt Mode) projects since the inception of the fee component (April 1994).

 Eligible Alt Mode projects include bicycle and pedestrian facilities, capital improvements for ridesharing, bus and transit, park-and-ride facilities, and other capital-oriented improvements that reduce the use of the single occupant vehicles.
-A total of \$964,616.72 has been disbursed for eligible projects through June 30, 2018.
-The balance as of June 30, 2018 is \$290,686.40, which includes interest income.
-Examples of completed projects with an Alt Mode component include the Lower Sacramento Road Improvements (bicycle, project acceptance in FY 17/18), the Benjamin Holt Drive Improvements (sidewalks) and improvements to Mokelumne Street, Chestnut Street, and Lower Sacramento Road in Woodbridge (sidewalks).
+A total of \$964,616.72 has been disbursed for eligible projects through June 30, 2019.
+The balance as of June 30, 2019 is \$368,567.12, which includes interest income.
+Examples of completed projects with an Alt Mode component include the Lower Sacramento Road Improvements (bicycle, project acceptance in FY 17/18) and the Benjamin Holt Drive Improvements (sidewalks).

 TIMF funded projects that include bike routes typically consist of widening the roadway to provide a minimum 4-foot paved shoulder with striping and include bike route signage.
 These bike route projects are generally combined with roadway rehabilitation and/or capacity increasing improvements to take advantage of economies of scale and administrative efficiencies.
-With the recent completion of the Lower Sacramento Road Improvements, the only Alt Mode project remaining on the near-term 2018-2021 list is the McHenry Avenue Improvement project (bicycle, now under construction).
-In early 2019, the County will begin an update to its Countywide Bicycle Master Plan.
-Any routes identified during this update will be compared to projects currently listed on both the near-term 2018-2021 and long-term 2012-2028 list, and the TIMF alternative mode project list will be updated accordingly.
+The only Alt Mode project remaining on the near-term 2019-2022 list is the McHenry Avenue Improvement project (bicycle, now under construction), which is expected to be complete in spring 2020.
+In early 2019, the County began an update to its Countywide Bicycle Master Plan.
+Any routes identified during this update will be compared to projects currently listed on both the near-term 2019-2022 and long-term 2023-2029 list, and the TIMF alternative mode project list will be updated accordingly.